 I’m warning you this last part is going to be detailed.
 Because every moment is perfect.

 It starts with a shot of a tree.
 It’s night, and there is some light on the tree, perhaps from the moon.
 The leaves are rustling.
 The score is telling us it’s time to feel bad.
 We cut to some shots of the Palmer living room.
-We see that the record is still spinning on the turntable though it’s over, so the needle keeps making that thumping sound, which we hear throughout the scene.
+We see that the record is still spinning on the turntable, but the needle makes a thumping sound (which we will continue to hear throughout the scene) that indicates the music has reached its end.
 Again: something’s not right.
 It’s not a wonderful world anymore.
 Then we get a zig-zagging floor-level shot, moving backwards.
 Next a hand creeping down the stairs.
 It’s Sarah, calling for her husband, only able to crawl.
 What the fuck is going on?

 We then cut to Ben’s arrival at the Sheriff’s office.
 That danger drone from the previous scene remains on the soundtrack.
 Ben being taken in feels insignificant compared to whatever else is going on.
 In the foreground, arms holding a log appear.
 A cue on the score amplifies the foreboding mood.
 In the background and out of focus, Cooper slowly turns toward the Log Lady, whose presence he has sensed, and walks towards her.
 Cooper, in a hushed tone: “Something is happening, isn’t it, Margaret?”
 She, fearfully: “Yes.”
 The score responds in kind, carrying into the next scene.